opensearch-project/documentation-website/_search-plugins/knn/api.md

 `nmslib_initialized` | Boolean value indicating whether the *nmslib* JNI library has been loaded and initialized on the node.
 `faiss_initialized` | Boolean value indicating whether the *faiss* JNI library has been loaded and initialized on the node.
 `model_index_status` | Status of model system index.
 Valid values are "red", "yellow", "green".
 If the index does not exist, this will be null.
 `indexing_from_model_degraded` | Boolean value indicating if indexing from a model is degraded.
-This will happen if there is not enough JVM memory to cache the models.
+This happens if there is not enough JVM memory to cache the models.
 `ing_requests` | The number of training requests made to the node.
 `training_errors` | The number of training errors that have occurred on the node.
 `training_memory_usage` | The amount of native memory training is using on the node in kilobytes.